lpenz/adventofcode2023/README.md

 - Day 20b: had to look at the graph to figure out the "counter result modules".
 - Day 24b: used [z3] in rust.
+- Day 25a: graph min cut problem; did it with multiple Dijsktra, maybe try [Stoer-Wagner] in the future.

 <table><tr>